Mary Stevens12 Feb 2025

 What’s next?

-We are looking to host the roundtable in November, and to publish the final report in January 2025.
-You can follow us on LinkedIn for updates, or contact us directly if you would like to know more.
+You can follow us on LinkedIn for updates, and we will be publishing more articles about the 7 principles on this site or contact us directly if you would like to know more.